bugcrowd/templates/submissions/description/sensitive_data_exposure/visible_detailed_error_page/descriptive_stack_trace/template.md

 **Business Impact**

-This vulnerability could enable attacker exploitation that will disrupt product or service availability, leading to direct financial loss.
+This vulnerability could enable attacker exploitation that will disrupt product or service availability, leading to financial loss and impact customers’ trust in the application.
-It can impact customers’ trust in the application which can result in reputational damage for the business and indirect financial losses.

 **Steps to Reproduce**